Grizzly bear: Relationship with Native Americans

 Native American tribes living among brown bears often view them with a mixture of awe and fear.
 North American brown bears have at times been so feared by the Natives that they were rarely hunted by them, especially when alone.
 At traditional grizzly hunts in some western tribes such as the Gwichʼin, the expedition was conducted with the same preparation and ceremoniality as intertribal warfare and was never done except with a company of four to ten warriors.
 The tribe members who dealt the killing blow were highly esteemed among their compatriots.
 Californian Natives actively avoided prime bear habitat and would not allow their young men to hunt alone for fear of bear attacks.
 During the Spanish colonial period, some tribes would seek aid from European colonists to deal with problem bears instead of hunting grizzlies themselves.
 Many authors in the American West wrote of Natives or voyageurs with lacerated faces and missing noses or eyes, due to attacks from grizzlies.

 Many Native American tribes both respect and fear the brown bear.
 In Kwakiutl mythology, American black and brown bears became enemies when Grizzly Bear Woman killed Black Bear Woman for being lazy.
 Black Bear Woman's children, in turn, killed Grizzly Bear Woman's own cubs.
 Sleeping Bear Dunes is named after an Ojibwe legend, where a female bear and her cubs swam across Lake Michigan.
 According to the legend, the two cubs drowned and became the Manitou islands.
 The mother bear eventually got to shore and slept, waiting patiently for her cubs to arrive.
 Over the years, the sand covered the mother bear up, creating a huge sand dune.

+In the Yukon, a subculture of grizzlies postpone their hibernation to continue salmon runs into the late autumn and early winter.
+Once believed to be mythological by western anthropologists, these bears are noteworthy for rolling in sand then water, covering their hides with icicles.
+The Gwichʼin call these bears atsanh or luu tun, describing this covering of ice as both insulation from the cold and armor against hunters, and that the "ice bears" sometimes stay out all winter long.